CourtHive/tods-competition-factory/documentation/docs/governors/generation-governor.md

 ## generateDrawDefinition

 This is a convenience method which handles most use cases for draw generation.
+See examples in [Basic Usage](../concepts/draws-overview.mdx#basic-usage), [Avoidance Policies](../concepts/accessors.mdx#avoidance-policies), [Nationality-Based Draws](../concepts/accessors.mdx#nationality-based-draws), [Pre-Defined Draw Types](../concepts/draw-types.md#pre-defined-draw-types), [Manual Entry Selection](../concepts/events/entries.mdx#manual-entry-selection), and 4 more.

 The `automated` parameter is "truthy" and supports placing only seeded participants and any byes which are adjacent to seeded positions.
 Support for this scenario is provided to enable some unique positioning strategies where unseeded participants have some agency in the selection process.